MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication-managed-identity.md

 ### Install Go on the Azure VM

-1. Get the public Ip address of the Azure virtual machine.
+1. Get the public IP address of the Azure virtual machine.

     # [Azure CLI](#tab/azure-cli)